-3.1.3.
+3.1.4.
 Remuneration Policy and Practices

 The Company's management remuneration policy provides for a fixed base salary along with an annual discretionary bonus which varies in accordance with both the Company's and the individual's performance.
-Additionally, management participate in a shares program with Soteria Re's parent company FMR LLC.
+Additionally, management participates in a shares program with Soteria Re's parent company FMR LLC.
 Independent, Non-executive Board members receive fees as remuneration for their work as directors and do not receive bonuses or stock options.
-The CEO in partnership with the Head of HR conducts periodic industry reviews of compensation policy and levels.
+The Company's President in partnership with the Head of HR conducts periodic industry reviews of compensation policy and levels.

-3.1.4.
+3.1.5.
 Supplementary Pension or Early Retirement Schemes

 The Company provides all employees with pension benefits.
 Bermuda employees, participate in a defined contribution plan.
 US Employees participate in a 401k plan.
 The Company does not have any early retirement schemes.
-There is no pension plan for independent, nonexecutive Board members.
+There is no pension plan for independent, non-executive Board members.

-3.1.5.
+3.1.6.
 Material Transactions with Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive.

 The Company is indirectly wholly owned and controlled by FMR LLC.
-During 2023 and 2022, the Company received \$45M and \$25M respectively in capital contributions from FMR LLC.
+Since inception, the Company has received \$90M in capital contributions from FMR LLC.

 No material transactions were executed with Board members, Senior Executives or any individual who exerts significant influence over the Company.